MarkPajak/turnstile-qr-validator-app/README.md

     ```bash
    npm start

-6. run a test tickwet in a new terminal window
+6. run a test ticket in a new terminal window

    ```bash
    npm run port-command